Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * Gallery Section

   * I created a Gallery section on the Yard page to display multiple photos.
-  * The Gallery section is fully responsive using CSS Grid and Media Querys to change format depending on what device the user is using.
+  * The Gallery section is fully responsive using CSS Grid and Media Queries to change format depending on what device the user is using.
   * As the Yard area of the business is new, I wanted to display as much of this new area to the user as possible.
-  * On a tablet device, one extra image displays to ensure the grid looked symettrical in a 3X3 format.
+  * On a tablet device, one extra image displays to ensure the grid looked symmetrical in a 3X3 format.
 This image doesn't appear on a mobile or desktop device.

 ![Gallery Section](assets/media/gallery-screenshot.png "Screenshot of Gallery Section on yard.html")